griffithlab/civic-panel/README.md

 ## Creating CIViC Scores
 ### Evidence Item Scores
-Evidence Item scores will be calculated for each Evidence Item.
-This score is calculated by multiplying the Evidence Level points by the Trust Rating points.
-This score will be used to calcualte the CIViC Variant Score.
+Evidence Item scores will be calculated for each Evidence Item associated with individual variants.
+This score is calculated by multiplying the Evidence
+Level points by the Trust Rating points.
+This score will be used to calcualte the CIViC Capture Score.

 - Total CIViC Score for each variant is the summation of all the Evidence Item Scores for each Variant.
 - Eligible Variants must have a CIViC score greater than a certain threshold.
-Currently that threshold is 30 points.
+The threshold can be changed (See ProbeSelection.py).
 - Even if the Evidence Item has a Direction is 'Does Not Support', the Evidence Item Score will follow the normal pattern.

 ### CIViC Variant Scores
 CIViC Variant Scores will be calculated for each Variant.
 The score is calculated by adding all of the Evidence Item Scores.
 This score will be used to determine if variants are eligible for the CIViC Capture Panel.

 # Part 1 - Eligiability Based on CIViC Score

 ## Eligiable Variants
 All Variants with a CIViC Variant score that meets a certain threshold will be eligible for the CIViC Capture Panel.
-Currently, the threshold is set at 30 points, however, this is a variable that can be changed to increase or decrease stringency.
+Currently, the default threshold is set at 30 points, however, this is a variable that can be changed to increase or decrease stringency.

 # Part 2 - Pipelines for Eligible Variants